Categories

 Starbase, Boca Chica, Texas — SpaceX started the cleanup and repair process at the Orbital Launch Site earlier this week.
 The launch site received damages as a result of the 1st Starship launch last month.

-The Orbital Launch Mount (OLM) or the launch pad had endured the most amount of damage caused by the massive thrust of the Super Heavy rocket booster engines.
+The Orbital Launch Mount (OLM) or the launch pad had endured most of the damage caused by the massive thrust of the Super Heavy rocket booster engines.

 Starship 1st stage aka Super Heavy booster has 33 Raptor engines at its base to lift the massive 120 meters (390 feet) spacecraft.
 At liftoff during the 1st Starship launch, 3 engines failed to fire.
 So, the orbital launch test was conducted with only 30 Raptor engines.